yarongvili1/quasis-crypto/README.md

 # Crypto

-Small, fast, header only, completely independent cryptographic library written in C++17.
+Small, fast, header only, zero dependency cryptographic library written in C++17.

 ## Primitives

-### crypto::Number
+### Number

 Implements a binned unsigned integer of fixed width.
 For example: